benhurley/benhurley/README.md

 Here you can find the personal projects I tinker around with (some old, some new).
 Here's a snapshot of current events:

-- 🔭 I’m currently working on sharpening my Javascript and React skills.
+- 🔭 I’m currently working on sharpening my Javascript and Python skills.
 I'm also brushing up on previous AWS expertise.
 - 🌱 I’m currently learning how best to use React Hooks in a large, enterprise setting.
 - 👯 I’m looking to collaborate on a fun side-project, especially using Flask or React.
 - 💬 Ask me about git and I'll teach you some fun and helpful tips/tricks.